peterhebert/wp-composer-sync/README.md

 ## Adding Custom Premium Plugins

-The package includes a manifest file for known premium plugins.
-You can customize it for your needs:
+The package includes a manifest file (`pro-plugins.default.json`) with commonly used premium plugins like Advanced Custom Fields Pro, Gravity Forms, and Delicious Brains products.

+**You only need to create a custom `pro-plugins.json` if:**

+- Your premium plugin is not in the default manifest
+- You want to add additional repositories or packages
+- You need to override the default configuration

+To customize:

 1. Copy the example manifest: